Agenda for the 2026 Palm Beach Family Office Forum

 Most wealth holders are optimizing for a world that's already gone.

-- Which structures extract value in post-scarcity economics when production trends toward zero cost
+- Post-scarcity business models: what value creation even means when production trends toward zero cost

-- Space as the only frontier: Will the first trillionaire be made on Earth or in orbit
+- Space as the only true frontier — will the first trillionaire be made on Earth or in orbit?

-- The 2026 family office org chart: How many humans, how many AI agents
+- The 2026 family office org chart: how many humans, how many AI agents, and what does judgment cost when intelligence is infinite?

-- The simulation hypothesis—and whether it changes capital allocation
+- The simulation hypothesis — a physicist's direct answer, and whether it actually changes how you allocate capital

 1:45 PM - 2:15 PM | Three Asset Classes, One Insane Bet, Your Biggest Mistake—Four Families Answer What Others Won't